Anti-Jewish legislation in pre-war Nazi Germany: Timeline of anti-Jewish legislation and movements in pre-war Germany

 During the pre-war Nazi Germany period (1933-1939) there were more than 400 laws, decrees and other type of regulations whose goal was to restrict Jews.
 There were national laws that affected all Jews, and there were state, region and city laws that only affected the Jews in those communities.
 These regulations limited Jews in all aspects of life, both public and private.
 Almost all people were involved in the support of anti-Jewish legislation in some way, whether it was passive agreement or direct involvement.
 These movements were all part of Hitler's intention and plan to rid the planet of all Jewish population.
 Hitler's plan started with stripping all Jews of their basic rights, before moving into the mass murdering of the Jewish people.

+For sake of completeness, this timeline includes selected decrees that directly follow-up on pre-war legislation, which were issued after the start of World War II on September 1, 1939.